samir8000/NaOH/applications/industrial/chloralkali.md

 Anode compartment:
 - The anode compartment is filled with aqueous sodium chloride
 - The anode is either graphite or titanium
-- Cl- is oxidized to produce Cl2 in the anode compartment
+- Cl- is oxidized to produce Cl<sub>2</sub> in the anode compartment
 - Chlorine gas is released
 <br>
 <br>
-Cathode compartment;
+Cathode compartment:
 - Water is reduced to produce OH-(aq) and H<sub>2</sub>(g)
 - There is unequal solution levels between the two compartments, with the anode compartment solution being at a higher level.
 This results in a gradual flow of aqueous sodium chloride into the cathode side (the sodium then reacts with hydroxide to form sodium hydroxide).
 The unequal levels also prevent backflow of sodium hydroxide into the anode.
-If sodium hydroxide were to get into the anode side, chlorine gas and sodium hydroxide would react, making the chlorine gas (Cl<sub>2</sub>) form hypochlorite (ClO-), chlorate (ClO<sub>3</sub>-), chlorine (Cl-) ions (which is undesirable in this process).
+If sodium hydroxide were to get into the anode side, chlorine gas and sodium hydroxide would react, making the chlorine gas (Cl<sub>2</sub>) form hypochlorite (ClO-), chlorate (ClO<sub>3</sub><sup>-</sup>), chlorine (Cl-) ions (which is undesirable in this process).
 - The cathode compartment solution also has aqueous sodium chloride mixed in from the flow of the anode to cathode compartment.
 For more pure sodium hydroxide, the salt can be purified out of the solution.
 - Product solution before purification: 14-16% NaCl(aq) and 10-12% NaOH(aq).
 The solution can be concentrated which results in sodium chloride crystallization forming a solution 50% NaOH(aq) and 1% NaCl(aq).
 - Hydrogen gas is released